School of Nursing and Allied Health

 What we believe

 HBU is a Christian university and the School of Nursing & Allied Health educates students to show the same care, compassion, and global communication shown by Jesus.
-The Department of Undergraduate Nursing and the Department of Kinesiology use a holistic approach, which focuses on the mind, the body, the spirit, and relationships throughout the curriculum.
+The Department of Nursing and the Department of Kinesiology use a holistic approach, which focuses on the mind, the body, the spirit, and relationships throughout the curriculum.

 How you will benefit